Skip to Content

 The Mandarin Oriental Bangkok operates across several wings, and the choice of wing is as consequential as the choice of room category.

 The Authors' Wing occupies the original Victorian-era building.
 This is the most atmospheric section of the property, with shuttered windows, climbing jasmine, and the kind of architectural character that was built rather than designed.
 Rooms here carry historical weight but may reflect the building's era in certain finishes and proportions.
-Travelers who value atmosphere over contemporary polish will find this wing the most compelling argument for the property.
+Travelers who value atmosphere over contemporary polish will find this wing the most compelling reason to choose the property.

 The River Wing houses the property's most recognized suites, named after literary figures with direct connections to the hotel.
 The Somerset Maugham Suite and James Michener Suite are the most requested categories.
 These rooms offer the most contemporary presentation within the historic property and carry the longest booking lead times.